trevordevore/levure/framework/helpers/undo_manager/README.md

 Each time the user performs an action that can be undone the developer adds an undo action to an undo stack.
 The undo action has one or more mementos associated with it.
 These mementos are stored in the `mementos` key of an undo action.
 The `mementos` key is a numerically indexed array where each index is a `memento` array which has the information necessary to reverse the action.
 For example, if you created a new object then you probably need one memento array that has the information needed to delete that object if the user decides to undo the action.

-Mementos for an undo action will be populated primarily in the `undoStoreMemento` handler.
+Mementos for an undo action will be populated primarily in the `undoStoreMementos` handler.
 However, you do need to provide some basic information about the undo action mementos when you call `undoAddAction`.

 An undo action is added to the undo queue using the `undoAddAction` command.
 The undo action can then be processed when the user undoes or redoes the action.
 Each time the the user undoes or redoes the action the undo action memento(s) needs to be updated.
-Because of this need to update the memento(s) throughout the life of the undo action the memento(s) is updated using the `undoStoreMemento` callback.
+Because of this need to update the memento(s) throughout the life of the undo action the memento(s) is updated using the `undoStoreMementos` callback.

-The `undoStoreMemento` callback is first called by `undoAddAction`.
+The `undoStoreMementos` callback is first called by `undoAddAction`.
 The callback will subsequently be called when calling `undoUndo` and `undoRedo`.
-The mementos array that you pass to `undoAddAction` should contain the minimum amount of information necessary for `undoStoreMemento` callback to store the actual memento.
+The mementos array that you pass to `undoAddAction` should contain the minimum amount of information necessary for `undoStoreMementos` callback to store the actual memento.
 For example, you could just pass in a reference to a LiveCode control if you are changing properties on the control.
-The `undoStoreMemento` callback would use the control reference to store the current state of the properties.
+The `undoStoreMementos` callback would use the control reference to store the current state of the properties.

 ## Restoring mementos